risabara/M4_Labs/04-S06_ Troubleshooting Templates and Deployments/lab.md

 ## Lab 2
 1. Deploy `Lab2.json`
+      ```powershell
+      New-AzResourceGroupDeployment -Name Lab2 -ResourceGroupName 'RG_NAME_IN_RESOURCES_TAB' -TemplateFile ".\lab2.json" -Verbose -DeploymentDebugLogLevel All
+      ```
 1. Why did the deployment fail?

     > [!hint] The error should return the JSON path with the line and character position that failed parsing.

 1. Review the template file in VS Code and use the Problems panel at the bottom (or use Ctrl+Shift+M shortcut) to view issues VS Code has identified
-1. Remediate all of the JSON structure issues in the template and redeploy. ^[Click for the answer][Lab2Answer1]
+1. Remediate all of the JSON structure issues in the template and redeploy.

     >[Lab2Answer1]:
     >1.
 The `allowedValues` for the `DepartmentTag` parameter multiple issues